SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 This command will:
 - Check for the latest version of the Cumulocity UI package.
 - Download the package.
-- Add it as a dependency inside the package.json file.
+- Add it as a dependency inside the "package.json" file.

-> Note that when sharing your project, other developers only need to run  ```npm install``` inside the root folder of the application project, as the version of the Cumulocity UI package is already defined as a dependency in the package.json file.
+> Note that when sharing your project, other developers only need to run  ```npm install``` inside the root folder of the application project, as the version of the Cumulocity UI package is already defined as a dependency in the "package.json" file.
 You can always install other versions by running the ```c8y install``` command again.

 > You can see the list of plugins an application uses by utilizing the command "c8y util:showimports \[appContextPath\]".

 ## Sample plugins

 After setting up everything and getting an insight into the folder structure and manifests, you can finally start building your first application and plugin.
-The following chapter will guide you through the process of building a "Hello world!" style plugin.
-You can find the "Hello World!" plugin in the repository [https://github.com/dwiyatci/cumulocity-hello-plugin-modular](https://github.com/dwiyatci/cumulocity-hello-plugin-modular).
+The following chapter will guide you through the process of building a "Hello World!" style plugin.
+You can find the "Hello World!" plugin in the repository [https://bitbucket.org/m2m/cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).
 You are free to download or clone the repository, but we recommend to build the "Hello World!" example from scratch and to use the repository as a reference if you encounter bugs during development.
 This way you will have a better understanding of how applications and plugins work.

 ## <a name="hello-world"></a>"Hello world!"